Frequently Asked Questions

 Do I have to have insurance through the school to use the Counseling Center?

-You can make a counseling appointment by calling 303-273-3377, online via the Request Appointment link or in person at the front desk on the 2nd floor of the Wellness Center.
+You can make a counseling appointment by calling 303-273-3377, online via the Request Phone Consultation link or in person at the front desk on the 2nd floor of the Wellness Center.
+You can also drop in during our Virtual Office Hours, no appointment needed (zoom link on website).

 How soon can I be seen?

-You can usually be seen within a few days of your initial request.
-If you prefer a particular counselor, you may have a longer wait depending on availability.
-In cases of emergency, you will be seen with a minimum of delay.
+You can usually be scheduled within 1-2 business days of your initial request depending on your availability.
+If you prefer a particular counselor or specialty, you may have a longer wait depending on availability.
+Virtual Office Hours are available on a drop in basis, check website for schedule.
+In cases of emergency, you will be seen with a minimum delay.
+If a counselor isn’t immediately available, we encourage students to schedule the next available appointment, then utilize the Colorado Crisis and Support line as needed until the student is able to be seen.

-The counselor will obtain background information from you, assess your needs, determine the appropriateness of services at the Counseling Center, schedule a follow-up appointment with you, or make a referral to a private mental health provider off campus.
+The counselor will listen to your concerns, assess your needs, determine the appropriateness of services at the Counseling Center, recommend resources, schedule a follow-up appointment with you, or make a referral to a private mental health provider off campus.

 How often will I meet with a counselor?